rinnaaza/task-tracker-cli/README.md

 ```

 ### Configuration:
-If you would like to store the tasks list in MongoDb, uncomment code in index.ts:

-create .env file in the root that will have the following environment variables following .env.example:
+If you would like to store the tasks list in MongoDb, change in `./config.ts`  `const STORAGE=mongodb` and create .env file in the root that will have the following environment variables following .env.example:
 ```
     DATABSE_URI=""
     DATABASE_NAME=""